 HISC and its partners are an indispensable part of our biosecurity framework, utilizing specialized expertise, research, field knowledge, interagency collaboration, and well-established community partnerships to help hold the line against invasive pests and their potentially devastating impacts.
+With dozens of successful eradications from Kaua'i to Hawai'i Island of pests and noxious weeds - ranging from fireweed to pampas grass to little fire ants - HISC and its partners have proven their effectiveness in fighting invasive species with extremely limited resources.

-Their work is essential and serve as integral foundation of community-driven efforts to detect, eradicate, and manage myriad invasive species across our islands.
+Their work has undoubtedly prevented millions upon millions of dollars' worth of harm and the potentially irreversible degradation of our islands' environmental and cultural integrity, and our quality of life.
+Meanwhile, they continue to serve as an integral foundation of community-driven efforts to detect, eradicate, and manage myriad invasive species across our islands.